-The numbers have been crunched, and in 2014 the live release rate for the entire city of San Francisco reached 91 percent for the second year in a row!
-No other major city has ever saved more than 90 percent of its homeless animals, and it's a goal that San Francisco has been working toward for many years.
+The numbers have been crunched, and in 2015 the live release rate for the entire city of San Francisco reached 93 percent!
+That's the highest for any major American city!
+2015 saw a decrease in citywide intake of both cats and dogs.
 As one of the most progressively humane cities in the world, we continue to pave the way for other areas to achieve similar lifesaving results.

 We receive no government funding, so it’s thanks to you that we can make an extraordinary difference in the lives of animals in San Francisco and beyond.

 93% citywide live release rate in calendar year 2015: a new record for San Francisco and the highest rate of any major city in the U.S.

 Animal assisted therapy